-In ComOS 3.4.2L and later, this behavior has changed.
-In 3.4.2L, you set up the port the same way as before, but now when the user telnets to port 23 and gives his username and password, the PortMaster first checks the local User Table, as it did before.
+In ComOS 3.3.2 and later (3.4.2L and later on the Office Router, 3.4.2R and later on the IRX $^{\text{TM}}$) this behavior has changed.
+In 3.3.2, you set up the port the same way as before, but now when the user telnets to port 23 and gives his username and password, the PortMaster first checks the local User Table, as it did before.
 If the user is not found in the local User Table and the PortMaster is configured to use a RADIUS server, the PortMaster sends a RADIUS Access-Request to the RADIUS server with the hint that Service-Type (6) = Outbound-User (5).